nexusformat/definitions/manual/source/rules.rst

 	    .. literalinclude:: examples/simplescanarea.txt
 	        :tab-width: 4
 	        :linenos:
-	        :language: guess
+	        :language: text

 Complex *hkl* scan
 ------------------

-The next example involves a complex movement along an axis in reciprocal space which requires mutiple motors of a :index:`four-circle diffractometer` to be varied during the scan.
+The next example involves a complex movement along the :math:`h` axis in reciprocal space which requires mutiple motors of a :index:`four-circle diffractometer` to be varied during the scan.
 We then have: